cloudshiftstrategies/css_terraform_training/labs/lab1.md

 9. Add a cloud provider and aws_instance to your main.tf

     * Define the provider as "aws", region "us-east-2", do not specify credentials as many examples show
+    * Define a data resouces that looks up the latest ubuntu AMI
     * Define an aws ec2 vm instance of type: t2_micro and ami: ami-050553a7784d00d21" with a tag:Name = var.my_name
     * Define a single output called instance_id to be the aws instance id